-Standards for ac Town Centre Zor tivities located in the Queenstown Non-o compliance status screened from vie sites and adjoinir not apply to the s all be situated within a building or ew from all public places, adjoining ng zones, except this standard does torage of goods on a wharf for up to ior to or following being transported a. b. c. d. effects on visual amenity; consistency with the character of the locality; effects on human safety in terms of CPTED principles; and whether pedestrian and vehicle access is compromised.
-12.5.4 Verandas 12.5.4.1 Every new, reconstructed or altered building (excluding repainting) with frontage to the roads listed below shall include a veranda or other means of weather protection.
-RD Discro a. etion is restricted to: consistency of the proposal and the Queenstown Town Centre Design Guidelines (2015) where applicable; and a.
+Standards for ac tivities located in the Queenstown Non-c compliance status Town Centre Zon e · Storage areas shall be situated within a building screened from view from all public places, adjoin sites and adjoining zones, except this standard on not apply to the storage of goods on a wharf for uthree (3) hours prior to or following being transpoby boating craft. a. b. c. effects on visual amenity; consistency with the character of the locality; effects on human safety in terms of CPTED principles; and d. whether pedestrian and vehicle access is compromised.
+12.5.4 Verandas RD 12.5.4.1 Every new, reconstructed or altered building (excluding repainting) with frontage to the roads listed below shall include a veranda or other means of weather protection.
+Discre a. consistency of the proposal and the Queenstown Town Centre Design Guidelines (2015) where applicable; and a.
 Shotover Street (Stanley Street to Hay Street); b. effects on pedestrian amenity, the human scale of the built form, and on historic heritage values. b.
-Beach Street; c.
+Beach Street; Ç c.
 Rees Street; d.
 Camp Street (Church Street to Man Street); e.
 Brecon Street (Man Street to Shotover Street); f.
 Church Street (north west side); g.
 Queenstown Mall (Ballarat Street); h.
 Athol Street; i.
 Stanley Street (Coronation Drive to Memorial Street).
 12.5.4.2 Verandas shall be no higher than 3m above pavement level and no verandas on the north side of a public place or road shall extend over that space by more than 2m and those verandas on the south side of roads shall not extend over the space by more than 3m.
-12.5.5 Residential Activi ties RD 12.5.5.1 Residential activities shall not be situated at ground level in any Discr etion is restricted to:
+12.5.5 Residential Activi ties RD 12.5.5.1 Residential activities shall not be situated at ground level in any Discre etion is restricted to:

+PARI QUEENSTOWN TOV VIA CEIVITAL 12

-Standards for a Town Centre Zo activities located in the Queenstown Non-o compliance status building with frontage to the following roads: a. effects on the ability to achieve active frontages along these streets; a.
-Stanley Street (Coronation Drive to Memorial Street); b. effects on surrounding buildings and activities; and b.
-Camp Street (Man Street to Earl Street); c. the quality of the living environment within the building. c.
-Queenstown Mall (Ballarat Street) ; d.
-Church Street; e.
-Marine Parade (north of Church Street); f.
-Beach Street; g.
-Rees Street; h.
-Shotover Street; i.
-Brecon Street; j.
-Athol Street; k.
+Standards for activities located in the Queenstown Town Centre Zone Non-compliance status

+building with frontage to the following roads: a. effects on the ability to achieve active frontages along these streets;

+a.
+Stanley Street (Coronation Drive to Memorial Street); b. effects on surrounding buildings and activities; and

+b.
+Camp Street (Man Street to Earl Street); c. the quality of the living environment within the building.

+c.
+Queenstown Mall (Ballarat Street) ;

+d.
+Church Street;

+e.
+Marine Parade (north of Church Street);

+f.
+Beach Street;

+g.
+Rees Street;

+h.
+Shotover Street;

+i.
+Brecon Street;

+j.
+Athol Street;

+k.
 Duke Street.

-12.5.6 Flood Risk RD No building greater than 20m with a ground floor level less than RL 312.0 masl shall be relocated to a site, or Discr etion is restricted to: a site, within this zone. a. the level of risk from flooding and whether the risk can be appropriately avoided or mitigated; and b. the extent to which the construction of the building will result in the increased vulnerability of other sites to flooding.
-12.5.7 Provision of Peo destrian Links and Lanes RD 12.5.7.1 All new buildings and building redevelopments located on sites which are identified for pedestrian links or lanes in Figure 1 (at the end of this chapter) shall provide a ground level pedestrian link or lane in the general location shown. part re the required link is not proposed as of development, discretion is icted to: the adverse effects on the pedestrian environment, connectivity, legibility, and Town Centre character from not providing the link.
+12.5.6 Flood Risk RD

+No building greater than 20m2 with a ground floor level Discretion is restricted to:

+less than RL 312.0 masl shall be relocated to a site, or constructed on a site, within this zone. a. the level of risk from flooding and whether the risk can be appropriately avoided or mitigated; and

+b. the extent to which the construction of the building will result in the increased vulnerability of other sites to flooding.

+12.5.7 Provision of Pedestrian Links and Lanes RD

+12.5.7.1 All new buildings and building redevelopments located on sites which are identified for pedestrian links or lanes in Figure 1 (at the end of this chapter) shall provide a ground level pedestrian link or lane in the general location shown.
+Where the required link is not proposed as part of development, discretion is restricted to: a. the adverse effects on the pedestrian environment, connectivity, legibility, and Town Centre character from not providing the link.

 12.5.7.2 Where a pedestrian link or lane required by Rule 12.5.7.1 is open to the public during retailing